superdwayne/npm-8thwall/n8n-nodes-8thwall/README.md

     - `scene_add_gltf_model`: `{ "src": "assets/models/MyModel.glb", "position": [0,1.2,-2], "scale": [0.5,0.5,0.5] }`
     - `devserver_start`: `{ "port": 5173 }`

+- Or use the Router node to drive the MCP node dynamically:
+  - Add node: 8th Wall MCP Router
+  - Set Request to something like: "Scaffold an A‑Frame project and start the dev server on 5173"
+  - Connect Router → 8th Wall MCP
+  - In the MCP node, enable "Use Custom Tool Name"
+    - Tool Name (Custom): expression `{{$json.tool}}`
+    - Args (JSON): expression `{{$json.args}}`
+  - The Router can emit multiple items (e.g., download then add model) — the MCP node will execute each in order.

 Notes

 - The node simply POSTs to `/tool/<name>` with the JSON body you provide.
 - Response shape mirrors the bridge: `{ ok, tool, result }`.
 The node outputs `result` (or the full body on error).
 - To point at an 8th Wall Desktop project, set `PROJECT_ROOT` when starting the bridge, or use the desktop tools.